Vignesh-I-PV/V3.0-RLH-Design-Central/context.md

 lines.
 The conversion was verified by actually rendering every module in a real browser and comparing it against the original before being handed over — this is not a rough draft.

+### `engine.js` — the multi-leg master-data engine (separate file, later session)
+Was originally a self-contained block at the top of the jsx file, directly above `class NDCApp`; split into its own file since it's pure JS with zero JSX/React/`with(B)` coupling — nothing in it needs Babel's transform.
+`index.html` loads it as a plain `<script src="engine.js">` before the jsx file is fetched/compiled/eval'd, and classic `<script>` tags on one page share a single global scope, so every function/const it declares (`monthIsPast`, `setClassDField`, `resolveExistence`, `seedRLHMasterData`, etc.) is available to `class NDCApp`'s methods exactly as before the split — same bare-identifier calls, no `this.`, no import.
+See its own header comment for the verification that was run before splitting it out (zero name collisions with the rest of the app; every identifier it declares is referenced from somewhere, either in `class NDCApp`/`View()` or by another engine function).
+Edit it the same way you'd edit any part of the old inline block — just in its own file now.

 ### The file's 3 sections (see the banner comments inside it)
 1. **Helpers** — `css()` turns a CSS-text string into the object React's